wp-plugins/tsp-featured-categories/README.md

-Featured Categories (Wordress Plugin) 1.0
+Featured Categories for WordPress
 -------
-Featured Categories (Wordress Plugin) allows you to add featured categories with images to your blog's website.
+Featured Categories for WordPress allows you to add featured categories with images to your blog's website.
 Featured categories have three (3) layouts and include thumbnails.

 For up-to-date installation and setup notes, visit the FAQ:
 [http://lab.thesoftwarepeople.com/tracker/wiki/wordpress-fc:MainPage](http://lab.thesoftwarepeople.com/tracker/wiki/wordpress-fc:MainPage)